 Oral requests will usually suffice where the information sought can be provided readily and simply, for example by oral replies or provision of leaflets or standard forms.
 CC staff may, however, ask for an oral request to be confirmed in writing where necessary or appropriate.

-Written requests may be made by letter or by the application form (Annex II), and should be addressed to CoAdO of CC.
+Written requests may be made by letter or by the application form below, and should be addressed to CoAdO of CC.

 Reponses to Requests for Information